 Their issues have been counting on several unproven younger players but the focus of the conversation was Collins in the Bay.

 “For whatever reason,” continued Jensen, “the Hawks have just tanked his trade value.
 He’s one of those guys where you just know if he gets to a new situation…he’s going to be just fine.
-So, why wouldn’t you, especially knowing if you’re the Warriors and you’re paying that much money for a myriad of guys, why would you want to just…go for Collins instead [of Davis]?”
+So, why wouldn’t you, especially knowing if you’re the Warriors and you’re paying that much money for a myriad of guys, why would you want to just…go for Collins instead ?”

 Collins has not been on the trade block so much as he has been available in the right deal just as most of the roster is.
 But there were reports that his representatives once tried to orchestrate a trade for the 6-foot-9 high-flyer.